Norwich: Origin

-Early English and Norman conquest
+Early English period and Norman conquest

-It is possible that three separate early Anglo-Saxon settlements, one north of the river and two either side on the south, joined as they grew; or that a single Anglo-Saxon settlement, north of the river, emerged in the mid-7th century after the abandonment of the previous three.
-The ancient city was a thriving centre for trade and commerce in East Anglia in 1004 when it was raided and burnt by Swein Forkbeard the Viking king of Denmark.
-Mercian coins and shards of pottery from the Rhineland dating from the 8th century suggest that long-distance trade was happening long before this.
-Between 924 and 939, Norwich became fully established as a town, with its own mint.
-The word Norvic appears on coins across Europe minted during this period, in the reign of King Athelstan.
+It is possible that three separate early Anglo-Saxon settlements, one north of the river and two either side on the south, joined as they grew; or that a single Anglo-Saxon settlement, north of the river Wensum-Yare, emerged in the mid-7th century after the abandonment of the previous three.
+Mercian coins and shards of pottery from the Rhineland dating from the 8th century suggest that long-distance trade was happening during this time.
 The Vikings were a strong cultural influence in Norwich for 40 to 50 years at the end of the 9th century, setting up an Anglo-Scandinavian district near the north end of present-day King Street.
+Between 924 and 939, during the reign of King Æthelstan, Norwich became fully established as a town, with its own mint.
+The word Norvic appears on coins across Europe minted during this period.
+The ancient city was a thriving centre for trade and commerce in East Anglia in 1004 when it was raided and burnt by Sweyn Forkbeard, the Viking king of Denmark.

-At the time of the Norman Conquest, the city was one of the largest in England.
-The Domesday Book states that it had approximately 25 churches and a population of between 5,000 and 10,000.
+At the time of the Norman Conquest, in 1067, the city was one of the largest in England.
+The Domesday Book, compiled in 1086, states that the city had approximately 25 churches and a population of between 5,000 and 10,000.
 It also records the site of an Anglo-Saxon church in Tombland, the site of the Saxon market place and the later Norman cathedral.
 Norwich continued to be a major centre for trade, described officially as the Port of Norwich.
 Quern stones and other artefacts from Scandinavia and the Rhineland have been found during excavations in Norwich city centre.
 These date from the 11th century onwards.

 Norwich Castle was founded soon after the Norman Conquest.
 The Domesday Book records that 98 Saxon homes were demolished to make way for the castle.
 The Normans established a new focus of settlement around the Castle and the area to the west of it: this became known as the "New" or "French" borough, centred on the Normans' own market place, which survives today as Norwich Market, the largest permanent undercover market in Europe.

 In 1096, Herbert de Losinga, Bishop of Thetford, began construction of Norwich Cathedral.
 The chief building material for the Cathedral was limestone, imported from Caen in Normandy.
 To transport the building stone to the site, a canal was cut from the river (from the site of present-day Pulls Ferry) up to the east wall.
 Herbert de Losinga then moved his See there, to what became the cathedral church for the Diocese of Norwich.
 The Bishop of Norwich still signs himself Norvic.

 Norwich received a royal charter from Henry II in 1158, and another from Richard the Lionheart in 1194.
 After a riot in the city in 1274, Norwich has the distinction of being the only complete English city to be excommunicated by the Pope.